Skip to main content

 What support is available for businesses?

-Businesses were encouraged to access support via our dedicated Business Wales service: Business Wales: supporting businesses in Wales.
+Businesses are encouraged to access support via our dedicated Business Wales service: Business Wales: supporting businesses in Wales.

 Many smaller businesses already qualify for 100% rates relief in Menai Bridge and pay no non-domestic rates.
-Isle of Anglesey County Council identified 30 additional Menai Bridge businesses may also be eligible for rates relief under the retail, leisure and hospitality rates relief scheme.
+During the phase 1 works, Isle of Anglesey County Council identified 30 additional Menai Bridge businesses that were eligible for rates relief under the retail, leisure and hospitality rates relief scheme.
 The Council invited those businesses to apply.

 Businesses which are liable for non-domestic rates may be eligible to apply to the Valuation Office Agency for a temporary reduction in rateable value.
 To find out more, go to: GOV.UK: Find a business rates valuation.